brettg17/HeroFit/README.md

 # HeroFit

-Fitness app using Postgresql, Express, React, and Node for the tech stack.
-In Herofit Users will be asked to choose a character class based on what they want to work on.
-For example, choose the warrior class to be given excercises and meals plans tailored to bulking up.
-Herofit also features a leveling up system where users will gain experience points when they completed daily workouts, cook recomended meals and complete daily challenges.
-Charts are also present to help users keep track of their progress.
+Fitness app that places the user into different character classes based on what they want to work on ex: warrior class can be focused on bulking up or a monk can be focused on meditation.
+Also includes meal planning, daily challenges, and a chart sytem to keep track of your progress.
+As a user completes these tasks they gain experience points to improve their level.